MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/default-template.md

 If you would like to change the table or form (simple contact us form) to something else, you can make changes here and save them.

-### Iframe component
+### iFrame component

-Iframe component allows you to embed webpage of another website.
+iFrame component allows you to embed webpage of another website.
 In this template, by default the ifram URL is set to Bing maps.

 ### Video component